Consumer Debt Statistics

 Consumer debt definition describes that as all personal debt generated for purchasing various goods or services.
 It is part of the total household debt, which also includes mortgages.
 Some common types of consumer debt are student loans, credit card debt, auto loans, and payday loans.

 Consumer debt is categorized into revolving and nonrevolving.
 The first category includes balances that you pay off frequently, such as credit card payments.
 Nonrevolving debt, by contrast, is long-term and more significant, like education or car loans.
-National consumer debt statistics show that nonrevolving balances make the biggest share of personal debt.
+National consumer debt statistics show that nonrevolving balances make up the biggest share of personal debt.

 How is consumer debt different today than in the past?